Boatswain's Mates And Asbestos Exposure

 Asbestos was widely used during the shipbuilding process, as over 300 products necessary for it contained asbestos.
 The problem with this material is that when damaged, it releases dust into the air, and anyone who works with or around this can easily inhale it.

 The first public case of death following asbestos exposure was registered in 1924.
-Even so, it was fully used in many industries since then, but the US Navy stopped building ships with asbestos in 1985.
+Even so, it has been fully used in many industries since then, but the US Navy stopped building ships with asbestos in 1985.

 Boatswain's mates were also at risk of developing respiratory diseases just like other workers on a ship: boilermen, pipefitters, machinist's mates, plumbers, shipfitters, or carpenters.
 We should mention that a boatswain is an officer who has the role of assisting the first lieutenant and supervising the crew.